parkjunkil/Amorphous_PPN_Database/README.md

   * 'Schnet.ipynb' contains scripts for SchNet model, which is one of the most well-known graph-based models.

   * Various methods have been utilized during data-processing and model training.
-More details can be found in the original paper.
+More details can be found in each script and in the original paper.